ChenyoisRita/Foodaholic/docs/final-report.md

 Update the project board with tasks for a hypothetical Iteration 7.
 -->

 I would recommend our application to my friends who like socialization and always participate in events like party and session.
-In order to make my application even more awesome, I would add features: chat with friends who particpate in the same events and create chat group of the same events.
+In order to make my application even more awesome, I would add features: chat with friends who particpate in the same events and create chat group of the same events.</br>
 First, I should design the UI of chatting window, and then implement the function of sending my messages to Heroku and getting friend's message data from heroku.

 # A Final Message to Your Advisor